There are two ways of taking MongoDB backups.

-The timings are defined by parameters set in the manifest, but for important mongo clusters these may be taken every 15 minutes.
+The timings are defined by parameters set in the manifest, but for important MongoDB clusters these may be taken every 15 minutes.
 The machines which take the backups are defined in hiera node classes.

-/usr/local/bin/mongodb-restore-s3.
-The function essentially grabs the latest backup from the S3 bucket, decrypts and unpacks it, and does a
+This script grabs the latest backup from the S3 bucket, decrypts and unpacks it, and does a

 Machines which have enabled S3 backups and contain the script will have